How to Dispose of Electronic Waste Responsibly When Using a Dumpster Rental?

 4. Securely Remove Data

-If any of your electronic devices contain personal or sensitive data, make sure to erase or destroy that data securely before disposal.
+If any of your electronic devices hold personal or sensitive data, ensure that you securely erase or destroy that data before disposal.

-This could involve wiping hard drives, resetting devices to their factory settings, or physically destroying storage media to protect your privacy.
+This may involve wiping hard drives,, resetting devices to their factory settings, or physically destroying storage media to safeguard your privacy.

 5. Learn About Local Regulations